jkassis/folio/README.md

 ------------

 * [GAS: Game Animation System](https://github.com/jkassis/gas)
   A fun glimpse of my game-development and front-end skills.
-I'll use this as a pivot-point for learning other languages as needed.

-  [Adam Rogoyski](https://github.com/adamrogoyski), a former colleague at Google inspired this with his [Polyglot Tetris](https://github.com/adamrogoyski/tetris) experiment.

   Game-programming requires a special approach.
 If this doesn't feel familiar to you, that's ok.
 Don't confuse it with server code, build, release, or tools.